- Search The Registry

 *Thomas Montgomery Gregory was born on this date in 1887.
 He was a Black dramatist, educator, social philosopher, and activist.

-He was born in Washington D.C., where his father, James Monroe Gregory, transferred to Howard University’s College Department from Oberlin College in 1868 to become the first student enrolled.
-His father was also in the university’s first graduating class of three men and remained a member of the faculty.
+He was born in Washington, D.C., where his father, James Monroe Gregory, transferred to Howard University’s College Department from Oberlin College in 1868 to become the first student enrolled.
+His father was also in the university’s first graduating class of three men and remained a faculty member.
 His mother, Fannie Emma Hagan, a former Howard student of Madagascan descent, mentored young students and devoted much of her life to helping “colored women.”
 Young Gregory was educated at Williston Seminary from 1902 to 1906.

 He went to Harvard, where he was a member and president of the varsity debating team, graduating in 1910.
 His class included T.S.
 Eliot, Walter Lippmann, and John Reed.
 In 1919, Gregory founded the college theater troupe, The Howard Players.
 Formerly, the university’s theater interests came from the College Dramatic Club, developed in 1909 by English instructor Ernest Just and a group of students.